Updated: Feb 25

 And last but not least - stop comparing your work to professional photographers and being frustrated with your own work!
 We all start somewhere & when you focus on small improvements in your own work instead of wishing you took pictures like someone else, you can enjoy the journey 💛📸

 Want to take your photography to the next level?
-I teach you how to take stunning pictures in my photography guide for equestrians!
+I have a range of courses to help you do just that!
 Learn more here